alienscience/easywsclient/README.md

 are most welcome to use this code as a reference for creating alternative implementations that may better suit your needs.

-News
-====

-*2014-12-06*
-Binary frames now supported.
-Closes issue #38.
-Automated integration testing is now supported by running `make test`.
-The test suite expects GoogleTest to be installed at `/usr/src/gtest` (`apt-get install libgtest-dev` does the trick).
-The test suite uses C++14 (for lambda capture expressions), and thus it will not work on older compilers.
-Note that easywsclient itself still restricted to C++98/C++03, and will continue to build with older compilers.

 Usage
 =====